-You can personalized your content marketing on a budget using analytics in the following ways:
+Alternatively, you can personalize your content marketing on a budget using analytics in the following ways:

 • Measure the impact of your campaigns both with and without personalized touches.
 Did one do better than another?
 Why?

 • Let significant analytics trigger personalized content for your consumers.
-Customer at their data cap for the third time?
+The customer at their data cap for the third time?
 Send an email that targets this.
 Has a hot lead visited the same page on your website several times?
 Reach out to them and provide additional info about your services.

 Remember, content may be king, but analytics will always be queen!
-Build in some room for data, and it will surely thank you in the years to come.
+Build-in some room for data, and it will surely thank you in the years to come.
 What’s more, many analytic platforms are entirely free!
-Does your marketing team have visual analytics to translate your quarterly spend?
+Does your marketing team have visual analytics to translate your quarterly spending?

 4. Dynamic Content

 Dynamic content is a term that refers to movement, interaction, or change on a static page.
-Any content that is altered to fit the end consumer may fall under this category.
+Therefore, any content that is altered to fit the end consumer may fall under this category.
 Examples of this include clickable ads, localized weather reports, and on-site banner advertisements.

 • Embed a weather map or temperature gauge that connects to the prospect’s location.

 • Try to get the attention of first-time visitors with stylish and attractive personalized content.
-Display relevant info such as item suggestions, previously viewed products, and more.
+Thus, display relevant info such as item suggestions, previously viewed products, and more.

-Lots of ideas for dynamic content templates are available online, and can be made for free using applications such as Canva.
+Nonetheless, lots of ideas for dynamic content templates are available online and can be made for free using applications such as Canva.
 Dynamic content offers an excellent opportunity for more established small businesses looking to ramp up their marketing efforts.
 Don’t have time to write niche content for your business?
 We can do that for you!!

 5. Automated Personalization